Plebware/Plebware.github.io/author/non-fiction/silent-battles/_posts/2026-08-11-silent-battles-part-3-moldy-viennas.md

 PlebVox works.

-The articles are being organised.
+The articles are being organized.

 The system is taking shape.